fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 ## Policy

-This policy uses the Latency based AIMD (Additive Increase, Multiplicative Decrease) Concurrency Limiting [Blueprint](/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) and is instantiated via Jsonnet.
-The Signal Processing tutorials describe various building blocks used in the policy separately.
+This policy uses the latency-based AIMD (Additive Increase, Multiplicative Decrease) concurrency limiting [Blueprint](/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) and is instantiated via Jsonnet.

 At a high-level, this policy consists of: